rocketechgroup/airglue/README.md

 * [Credits](#credits)

 ## Design Concept
-TBC

-## Features
-- User can create DAGs and manage Operator dependencies through a simple YAML file
-- Plug-in enabled architecture allows components such as custom Operators and Operator Factory classes to be added which helps eliminate most duplication
-- Environment, Airflow and static variables can all be defined in the YAML and made available through `{{ params }}` ready to be used in the Airflow templating context

-## Concept
 By defining a YAML config such as the one in [this example] airglue/example/example_glue/config.yaml), you would be able to dynamically create a complex DAG flow like this
 ![Example DAG view](docs/example_dag_graph_view.png)